lazyduck037/learningopengl4.1/README.md

 # learningopengl4.1
 The learning is build on OSX with OpenGl 4.1.
-IDE Eclipse use on the project.
+IDE Eclipse is used on the project.

 Lesson 1:
 + Create window context.